 The original recipe was a Veggie Bean Barley Soup, but once my son was diagnosed with celiac disease, we stopped cooking it with barley because gluten is found in wheat, barely and rye.

-We often make it with just the beans and veggies and it is still so yummy but not as hearty (so we serve with biscuits!), we’ve served it with gluten-free ditalini, we’ve served with sorghum (shown here) and tonight we ate it over brown rice which is our favorite yet!
+We now usually make it with just the beans and veggies and love it (and we often serve it with biscuits or garlic knots!), but over the years we’ve served it with gluten-free ditalini, or sorghum (shown here) and brown rice.

 A note on sorghum….